 In this example, GrowthHackers have sent an invitation to sign up for a virtual conference.
 They have made this event more lucrative by using the names of popular brands in their subject line.
 You can use the same technique in your email campaigns to achieve maximum engagement and registrations.

 Cart abandonment email campaigns are a must-have in your email marketing strategy.
 These emails are generally automated but are necessary to prompt the user to make the purchase.
 Here are some interesting and engaging email copies to craft your cart abandonment email campaigns:

 The shopping site Street Style Store has crafted a personalized and engaging email copy to grab the subscriber’s attention.
 It doesn’t seem that the email is generated automatically but sent by an actual person.
 You can definitely pick up some pointers from this copy.

 Amazon sends two types of cart abandonment emails.
 One is a generic one where they remind their subscribers about the products in their cart and some put in some resonating offers.
 The second one is more specific where they put in the details of the product.
 Watch the example below.

 3) Thank you emails

 Thank you email campaigns are created to establish a personalized relationship with your subscribers.
-These email campaigns are evident of the fact that you were not only here for selling the product but are here to connect with the users as well.
+These email campaigns are evidence of the fact that you were not only here for selling the product but are here to connect with the users as well.

 Thank you emails can be of several types.
-Two prominent ones are after purchase email and thank you emails for the customers who have been availing your services for the long term.
+Two prominent ones are after purchase emails and thank you emails for the customers who have been availing your services for the long term.
 Let’s take some examples.